-Program Qualification Requirements: Completion of the pre-requisite semester with "C" or better in all pre-requisite semester courses, with the exception of BHS 1390, which requires a grade of "B" or higher.
+Program Qualification Requirements: Completion of the pre-requisite semester with "C" or better in pre-requisite semester courses, with the exception of BHS 1390, which requires a grade of "B" or higher.
+SDE 1010 is not a qualification requirement.

 Courses in program are sequential.
 A grade of "C" or better is required for all BHS, BIO and RAD courses for continuation.